-The Expat Life in Mexico – Shopping from Food to Real Estate
+The Expat Life in Mexico – Tips for living in the Yucatan

 Shopping: from food to real estate it helps to know all the tips from the expats who live here on the gulf side of the Yucatan, Mexico.
 In addition some food hacks as you get accustomed to Mexican products and the differences in basic items between North American or European and Mexican brands.
 For those expats and North American boomers that decided to live in the Yucatan it is a period of adjustment until you get accustomed to the food.

 Eggs – Don’t be surprised when you see most Mexican eggs are not refrigerated, they are not treated as they are in Canada and the US and retain the natural protective coating.
 If you buy your eggs from the fridge keep in fridge out of fridge keep out of fridge

 Butter – Mexican butter is not like North American or European it has a distinctive odour and taste that most non-Mexicans do not like.
 Lurpak which is Danish and Challenge which is from the USA is available in the better grocery stores and Kirkland unsalted is available at Costco.
 Some say that Mexican unsalted (sin salt) butter is better and many recommend the LaLa brand.